 - Record your screen and present yourself on a small screen using a webcam.

-- Publish your podcast on YouTube as it is, albeit with an artwork.
+- Publish your podcast on YouTube as it is, albeit with the artwork.
 You can also integrate podcasting platforms with YouTube to get it done automatically.

-YouTube may take some time to grow, but it has plenty of benefits.
+YouTube may take some time to grow, but it has many benefits.
 It’s a way to get more visibility, get your show on a new platform, and you’re also creating podcast content in two mediums.